 He watched James fumble with his thoughts.
-He felt for him, after all, the boy had the attention of every man aboard.
+He felt for him, since the boy had the undivided attention of every man in the crew.
 After nervously looking around at the faces surrounding him, James gave his answer.

 “I would choose to continue onward, sir.”

 James’ vote was met with both outrage and hearty praises.
-The captain tipped his hat in his direction.
+The captain watched the crew carefully.
 “Good man,” he murmured under his breath, approving of the boy’s courage and sense of duty.

-Moments later, he saw the reaction he had been expecting as an enraged Burns charge upon the adolescent, grabbing him by the neck.
-He made swift strides in the direction of the altercation.
+Moments later, he saw the reaction he had been expecting as an enraged Burns charged the adolescent, grabbing him by the throat.
+He quickly moved to stop the altercation.

 “You’ve doomed us!”
 Burns cried.
 “You will be the death of every man here, you little son of a—!”

 Merlot reached out with his large hands and stopped Burns short.
-“I believe those potatoes down in the galley are calling your name, Burns,” he growled, shoving the greasy rat in the opposite direction in which James stood.
-“James will look after your post.”
+“I believe those potatoes down in the galley are calling your name, Burns,” he growled, shoving the greasy rat away from where James stood.
+“James will attend to your post.”

-The captain winked at his young friend before turning around to lead his men back to the Reconnaissance.
-He studied their dispositions following the act of democracy; more men than not appeared stone-faced and wrought with worry.
-He attempted to comfort his woeful crew by squeezing a shoulder or patting a back as he passed them.
+The captain winked at his young friend before moving to lead his men back to the Reconnaissance.
+He continued to study their dispositions following the act of democracy; more men than not appeared stone-faced and wrought with worry.
+He attempted to comfort his wary crew by squeezing a shoulder or patting a back as he passed them.
 Once back aboard his own ship, he took his place at the helm and gave the order to raise anchor and adjust course for the small island.

-As James made his way across to the Reconnaissance with the rest of the crew, he worried about whether he had made the right decision.
-He knew if he was a member of the other crew, he would hope someone could make the decision to continue searching.
+As James had made his way across to the Reconnaissance with the rest of the crew, he worried about whether he had made the right decision.
+He knew if he was among the missing men, he would hope someone would make the decision to continue the search.
 But what if Burns was right?

-At the forward sails, his new post, a strange sound drifted past his ear in a fleeting manner, as though carried by a gust of wind.
-He walked to the side of the boat and turned his ear in the perceived direction of the sound.
-After several seconds of silence, the sound drifted by again.
-He thought he must be losing his mind already.
+At his new post tending the forward sails, a strange sound drifted past his ear in a fleeting manner, as though carried by a gust of wind and then gone.
+He went to the side of the boat and strained to pick up the sound again.
+After several seconds of silence, the sound drifted by once more.
+He began to fear he was losing his mind.
 The sound resembled the voice of a woman and bore a hauntingly beautiful, melodious quality.
-He looked around to see if anyone else had noticed the oddity.
-No one had broken away from their task or seemed to notice the distraction at all.
-He pressed his ear out toward the sea again, but he heard nothing except the crashing of the ship‘s hull through the rough ocean.
-Not wanting to be caught lollygagging, he chalked it up to a spooked imagination and began attending to his new duties.
+He glanced around to see if anyone else had noticed the odd singing.
+No one had broken away from their tasks or seemed to notice the distraction at all.
+He struggled to make out any more of the singing, hearing nothing except the crashing of the ship‘s hull through the rough ocean.
+Not wanting to be caught shirking his duties, he chalked it up to a spooked imagination and went back to work.

-After little more than a day of hastened sailing, the Reconnaissance approached the small island known by seafarers as the Lioness’ Den.
-By the time the dinghies were receiving preparations to sail ashore, James had already heard more than he would like about the island.
-He overheard crewmen other than Burns talking about the witch who came to inhabit the island from the fiery void of Hell itself.
+After little more than a day of sailing with full sails, the Reconnaissance approached the small island known by seafarers as the Lioness’ Den.
+By the time the dinghies were being made ready to sail ashore, James had already heard more than he would like about the island.
+He overheard crewmen other than Burns talking about the witch who came to inhabit the island from the fiery depths of Hell itself.
 They spoke of she who possessed a thirst for young men, quenchable only by blood.
-In his mind, James tried with little success to dismiss the silliness of it all.
+James tried with little success to dismiss the stories from his mind as utter nonsense.